unt-libraries/untl-metadata-documentation/docs/fields/title.rst

 ===================

 -   Every record must have one Main Title, also called an "official title"
--   Some records may have multiple titles (see below under [Special Titles][] for more clarification about when to use other titles)
+-   Some records may have multiple titles (see below under `Special Titles <titles-special>` for more clarification about when to use other titles)
--   For each title, be sure to choose the appropriate qualifier from the [controlled vocabulary][]
+-   For each title, be sure to choose the appropriate qualifier from the `controlled vocabulary <https://digital2.library.unt.edu/vocabularies/title-qualifiers/>`_

 +-----------------------------------------------------------+---------------------------------------+